daniel-m-carvalho/Service_virtualization_based_on_linux_containers/svlc/docs/podman.md

 ### PodmanHttp Class

 The [PodmanHttp](../src/main/java/pt/isel/leic/svlc/pod/http/PodmanHttp.java) class interacts with Podman's REST API to manage containers and pods.
-It uses the `HttpReq` utility class to send HTTP requests to the Podman server.
+It uses the `HttpExec` utility class to send HTTP requests to the Podman server.
 This class supports similar operations as `PodmanCmd` but through HTTP requests:

 - **Creating and Managing Pods:** HTTP POST requests are sent to endpoints like `/pods/create` and `/pods/{podName}/start`.